masters3d/swift-evolution/proposals/XXXX-function-builders.md

   }
 ```

-We're not using an injection tree because the function builder type doesn't declare those methods, but it would work out
+We're not using an injection tree because this is a single `if` without an `else`:
-to the same code anyway:

 ```swift
   var v0_opt: [HTML]?